Portage SOCCER CLUB

 (Birth years 2012/2013 COED)

 Use the link below to register for the Academy Program.

 All registered players will participate in the Academy Program and do not attend tryouts.

-The academy program works hand and hand with recreational soccer programs.
-It offers those players the extra training they may desire without interfering in the recreation program.
+The goal of our academy program works hand and hand with recreational soccer programs offering players the extra training they may desire without interfering in the recreation program.
 This provides them with an atmosphere to continually advance in skill level by providing more touches on the ball in a low-pressure environment where they have the time needed to try new things and develop ball mastery skills.

 For more information on the academy program, please feel free to contact: